 There’s one productivity strategy I find so impactful that if you were to do just this one thing, it would make everything else in your business easier and you’ll be able to stay in your focused zone for much longer periods.
 That strategy is to turn off your notifications!
 When you want distraction-free time to get your most important work done, it is essential you are not letting chimes, rings and dings pull your focus and distract you.
 The reality is life throws us enough distractions.
 When you want to get in your zone, be most productive, and show up your best, you can’t allow distractions to sabotage you.
 Here’s why…

 Think back to the last time you were in your zone.
 I mean really in your zone – when a bomb exploding might not have been able to break your concentration.
 Were you able to get a ton of good work done?
-I bet you were.
+I bet you were!
 We do our best work when we’re able to completely focus on the task at hand.
-We screw up less too.
+We make far fewer mistakes, too.
 According to an article in the Journal of Experimental Psychology, interruptions of four-and-a-half seconds triple the number of errors made post interruption.
 Yikes!

 So how did you stay in your zone last time?
 Chances are you had come in early, stayed late, or were working on the weekend to avoid being interrupted.
 Well, guess what?
 You don’t have to come in at odd hours to get in and stay in your zone!
 You just have to effectively minimize your most common distractions, which for most business owners come in the form of interruptions by other people and notifications.
 Yes, it’s worth managing interruptions by your vendors, team members, and clients but before trying to do that, get your own business house in order and make sure you’re not the biggest reason you can’t focus.
 Make sure you’re not allowing notifications to distract you throughout the day!

 The Chimes, Dings, And Rings You Need To Manage: